Case Evaluation Sanctions Surely are Gone, Baby Gone!

 Specifically, MCR 2.403(O)(1) previously provided that if “a party has rejected an evaluation and the action proceeds to verdict, that party must pay the opposing party's actual costs unless the verdict is more favorable to the rejecting party than the case evaluation.”
 Actual costs included taxable costs and a reasonable attorney fee for work performed after the rejection of the case evaluation award.

 The rule forced parties to a lawsuit to seriously consider the impact of failing to accept an award.
 But that changed when the Michigan Supreme Court amended MCR 2.403, effective Jan.
 1, 2022.
 Since that time, questions have arisen regarding the application of the court rules to cases that pre-dated the amendment.
-A recent appellate decision appears to have provided an answer.
+To further muddy the waters, two recent appellate cases appear to provide conflicting decisions.

 On Aug.
 10, the Michigan Court of Appeals reversed a trial court’s case evaluation sanctions and vacated the court’s orders awarding case evaluation sanctions in the case of R.A.D.
 Construction v Davis.